 How does the fake scenario work to put someone to sleep?

-It’s a idea to counting sheep but less boring.
+It’s an idea similar to counting sheep but less boring.

 Your brain responds to stimuli around it—it doesn’t matter so much if the stimuli are real or imagined.